Pale ruby color; cherry, strawberry, eucalyptus, spice on the nose; strawberry, cherry, cranberry, licorice, vanilla, cola, brown sugar on the palate.

 In addition to the modern winery and tasting room, Van Duzer offers great views of the Baskett Slough Wildlife Refuge.
 The winery-vineyard is somewhat off the main Willamette Valley winery trail, but well worth finding.

-Van Duzer Pinot Noir Willamette Valley 2013 is a wonderful example of the lighter, more ethereal style of Willamette Valley pinot noir (compared to the heavier style of California pinot efforts).
+Van Duzer Pinot Noir Willamette Valley 2015 is a go-to Willamette Valley pinot noir.
 Well made, sophisticated, a great pairing with salmon and other seafood, lighter meats and cheeses (especially Gruyère de Comté), and just to be enjoyed by itself with a wine cracker or two. $29-32